Edit: Unfortunately, as mentioned in the README of the Github repository, this Chrome extension is not working anymore.

-Every evening before bed, I have this routine of watching Jay Swanson’s videos on YouTube.
+Every evening before going to bed, I have this routine of watching Jay Swanson’s videos on YouTube.

 One the recurring topic he is covering in his vlog is… Space invaders!